bettzv2/AJL-TEAM-2/README.md

 * What would you do differently with more time/resources?
 * What additional datasets or techniques would you explore?

-With more time and resources, we would have tried
+With more time and resources, we would have tried other data techniques to keep seeing if we could improve the accuracy score.

 ---